svileng/rhul-room-booker/README.md

 RHUL Room Booker
 ================

-A small C# application I created in my final year at uni, which guarantees booked rooms in the library by flooding the server with POST requests within a short period of time.
+A small C# application I created in my final year at uni, for booking rooms in the library.
+It guarantees room bookings by flooding the library server with POST requests, at the scheduled date and time.

-Note: no, there's nothing illegal here :)